-R&Q is on the standard agenda of all leadership and partner meetings.
+The R&Q director reports directly to the Cambodia Management Team.
+R&Q is on the standard agenda of all leadership and partner/managers meetings.

 Corporate Reporting Services (CRS)

 To manage the complexity of financial reporting standards, it's important that our clients receive clear and consistent advice.
 Our Corporate Reporting Services (CRS) team provides internal and external support and guidance on accounting treatments of complex issues, training on accounting standards, and reviews of financial statements in compliance with financial reporting standards.